Opendoor Fees: Is the Convenience Worth the Cost?

 Similar scenarios are also mentioned in several Opendoor customer complaints filed with the Better Business Bureau.

-That said, Opendoor remains the largest iBuyer in the U.S. and successfully purchased 14,684 in 2024.[3]
-Despite some unpredictability in repair charges, the company maintains a fairly high customer rating, averaging 4.26/5 across 4,361 online reviews.
+That said, Opendoor remains the largest iBuyer in the U.S. and successfully purchased 8,241 homes in 2025.[1]
+Opendoor's acquisition pace also accelerated entering 2026 — the company went under contract on more than 5,000 homes in Q1 2026 alone, signaling renewed appetite after years of successive declines in homes purchased.[6]
+Despite some unpredictability in repair charges, the company maintains a decent customer rating, averaging 4.2/5 across 4,460 online reviews.

 ✍️ Editor’s note: There’s no penalty for walking away from an Opendoor offer.
 If the final offer isn’t what you expected, you can say no and find a listing agent instead.